ChoGGi/SurvivingMars_CheatMods/Tutorials/Show A List of Choices.md

 end)
 ```

-##### See [ListChoiceCustom](https://github.com/ChoGGi/SurvivingMars_CheatMods/blob/master/Expanded%20Cheat%20Menu/Files/Code/ListChoiceCustom.lua) for how to implement a custom one
+##### See [ListChoiceCustom](https://github.com/ChoGGi/SurvivingMars_CheatMods/blob/master/Expanded%20Cheat%20Menu/Files/Code/ListChoiceCustom.lua) for how to implement a custom dialog